PriyankaAnnadurai/serversideprocessing/README.md

 ## DESIGN STEPS:

 ### Step 1:
+First clone the repository in open theia ide terminal.
 ### Step 2:
+Write the program using html and css for the calculations to be displayed in the serverside.
 ### Step 3:
+Make changes in settings.py to run the webserver.
 ### Step 4:
+Add codes to urls.py and views.py to run the code into the server.
 ### Step 5:
+Now run the server.
 ### Step 6:
 Publish the website in the given URL.

 ## Program: